The Bluest Eye: Author's intentions

-When asked about her motivations for writing The Bluest Eye in an interview, Morrison stated that she wanted to remind readers "how hurtful racism is" and that people are "apologetic about the fact that their skin [is] so dark."
+When asked about her motivations for writing The Bluest Eye in an interview, Morrison stated that she wanted to remind readers "how hurtful racism is" and that people are "apologetic about the fact that their skin [is] so dark".
 Reminiscing about her own experience, she recalled: "When I was a kid, we called each other names but we didn't think it was serious, that you could take it in."
 Expanding on this point of self-esteem, Morrison elaborated that she "wanted to speak on behalf of those who didn't catch that [they were beautiful] right away.
 [She] was deeply concerned about the feelings of ugliness."
 As seen throughout The Bluest Eye, this idea of "ugliness" is conveyed through a variety of characters.
 For example, Pecola, the main character, wishes for blue eyes as a way to escape the oppression that results from her having dark skin.
 Through Pecola's characterization, Morrison seeks to demonstrate the negative impact racism can have on one's self-confidence and worth.
-As she concluded in her interview, she "wanted people to understand what it was like to be treated that way."
+As she concluded in her interview, she "wanted people to understand what it was like to be treated that way".

 Morrison commented on her motivations to write the novel, saying, "I felt compelled to write this mostly because in the 1960s, black male authors published powerful, aggressive, revolutionary fiction or nonfiction, and they had positive racially uplifting rhetoric with them that were stimulating and I thought they would skip over something and thought no one would remember that it wasn't always beautiful."

 Analysis

 Black girlhood

-Morrison's writing of the book began because she was "interested in talking about black girlhood."
-Dr. Jan Furman, professor of English at the University of Michigan, notes that the book allows the reader to analyze the "imprinting" factors that shape the identity of the self during the process of maturing in young black girls.
+Morrison's writing of the book began because she was "interested in talking about black girlhood".
+Jan Furman, professor of English at the University of Michigan, notes that the book allows the reader to analyze the "imprinting" factors that shape the identity of the self during the process of maturing in young black girls.
 She references parts in the book where the main characters are taught to feel less than human, specifically when the shopkeeper avoids touching Pecola's hand when giving her candy.

 Susmita Roye, an associate professor of English at Delaware State University, notes that the novel emphasizes that living in a world defined by Euro-centric beauty standards creates a longing for whiteness, such as Pecola's desire for blue eyes, which attacks young black girls' confidence and perceived beauty.
 References to Shirley Temple and Dick and Jane serve similarly.